-The ten awardees are currently-enrolled TWU undergraduates with a declared major and good academic standing.
-Their mentors are TWU faculty who have shown success in mentoring undergraduate students and have an ongoing scholarly program.
+The Undergraduate Research Microgrant Program is designed to facilitate research partnerships between undergraduate students and TWU faculty and follows the Council on Undergraduate Research's definition of “undergraduate research” as: An inquiry or investigation conducted by an undergraduate student that makes an original intellectual or creative contribution to the discipline.
+This definition includes all scholarly and creative activity appropriate to any discipline in the University.
+Awardees are currently-enrolled TWU undergraduates with a declared major and in good academic standing.
+Mentors are TWU faculty who have shown success in mentoring undergraduate students and have an ongoing scholarly program.
 Each successful student applicant received $2,000 in support of research efforts; the faculty mentors received $500 each to be used for expenses related to the student’s research.

 page last updated 9/5/2014 9:08 AM